 This is a logo created for a DJ by the name of Demetrios.
 He hails from Philly and you can check out his music here: www.soundcloud.com/demetriosofficial

-Excited for this game!
-Made a wallpaper for it, thought it turned out pretty well. :)
+I was very excited for this game!
+Made a few wallpapers for it and thought they turned out pretty well.

 Steelseries, at it again with their awesome support.
 Did a wallpaper/ad for them based off of their prism series (gaming headsets that light up), which they graciously upgraded me to.
 Keep on keeping on, Steelseries!

 So this finally happened.
 My good friend Jscene provided a render and I scraped together some effects and a concept.
 I am so glad for the opportunity to work with this rendering genius on such a fun project and it's been too long in happening.
 Hopefully, we can release another one of these at some point.
 In the meantime, as always, enjoy!